mtconnect/cppagent/README.md

     *Default*: 1883

-* `topics` - list of topics to subscribe to.
+* `Topics` - list of topics to subscribe to.
 Note : Only raw SHDR strings supported at this time

     *Required*